Guide 1: The Ultimate Food Money Machine

 The Mom who invests in the nutrient-rich formula for her baby is not buying the formula because she likes it; she’s buying it because she needs to know her baby is receiving the best nutrition possible and promotes great health.
 The truth is she won’t know if the product is really a better purchase.
 So, she buys on the promise of a perceived health and nutrition benefit for her baby.

-I love the quote: “The role of the promise is to get customers to buy.
+This quote sums up the point: “The role of the promise is to get customers to buy.
 The role of the product is to keep the customer satisfied after the sale and to keep you from being called a liar.”

-This is the underlying reason why an inferior tasting product will often outsell a superior one (much to the frustration of the food makers who created it).
+This is the underlying reason why an inferior tasting product will often outsell a superior one (much to the frustration of the food makers who created the better tasting item).
 Consumers often don’t know the difference between two products unless they buy and use both.
 Since most consumers only buy one product, they never experience for themselves which one is better.
 Instead, they simply choose whichever company offers a better price, familiar brand, or a more credible promise.

-Unless You Reach Customers, Everything Else Is Irrelevant
+If You Don't Reach Customers, Everything Else Is Irrelevant

 Once you have a target consumer in mind and have found a promise that works, you’re ready for the next step in creating a Food Money Maker.
 You need to find or create one or more distribution channels that you can use to reach your target shopper.